marmakoide/arduino/README.md

 Unless specified otherwise, those projects are targeting the Arduino UNO board.

+## Projects

+The projects are more or less in topological order : later projects are building upon earlier projects.

+1. [led-blinker](projects/led-blinker) : blinks the Arduino UNO's on-board led
+1. [serial-sync-echo](projects/serial-sync-echo) : echo on the serial output what is given in the serial input, synchronous style
+1. [clock](projects/clock) : setup a timer to send a message on the serial output every second.

 ## Software environment

-I did those project on a vanilla Archlinux install.
+I did those projects on a vanilla Archlinux install.
 I installed the following
 packages:

 * [arduino-avr-core](https://archlinux.org/packages/community/any/arduino-avr-core/) C language toolchain for AVR MCUs and related utilities